philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 Are you starting to see a pattern here?

-The disqus code is slightly different because it requires you to assign your Disqus username to the variable `disqus_shortname` and then it downloads a script located at that subdomain.
+The disqus code is slightly different because it requires you to assign your Disqus username to the variable `disqus_shortname` and then it downloads a script located on that subdomain.

 The other differences are it:
-- Adds type attribute "text/javascript" to the script element
+- Adds the `type` attribute "text/javascript" to the script element
-- Adds the "async" attribute
+- Adds the `async` attribute
-- Appends the newly created script element to either the `<head>` or `<body>` or `<head>` can't be found.
+- Appends the newly created script element to the `<head>` (or to the `<body>` if `<head>` can't be found).

-If you think for one second that the smart people at Disqus knew what they were doing and these difference are mission critical, you should probably think again.
+You might assume that the difference between this code snippet and the Twitter/Facebook version are important, but trust me, they're not.

-First of all, it's totally unnecessary to add the "text/javascript" attribute if you're using an html5 doctype, which you probably are.
-Secondly is there really a need to check and make sure the `<head>` is there?
-Really?
-Finally, the "async" attribute is added to the script to prevent it from blocking during download, but this won't happen if the script is being added to a part of the DOM that has already been parsed.
-In other words, if Disqus just used the same method Facebook and Twitter used, they could greatly simplify this code.
+First of all, it's totally unnecessary to add the "text/javascript" attribute if you're using an html5 doctype (which you probably are).
+Secondly, it's unnecessary to check for the presence of the `<head>` element since all browsers automatically add that when creating the DOM.
+Finally, the `async` attribute is added to the script to prevent it from blocking during download; however, this isn't necessary if it's added to a portion of the DOM that's already been parse.

-I bring this up to show you that just because a snippet was developed by a big name company and is used in millions of websites does not mean it's perfect.
-There's certainly nothing wrong with what Disqus is doing, my point is that you could do it slightly differently on your site and it will still work.
+I highlight these differences not to poke fun of Disqus, but instead to point out that just because a snippet was developed by a big company and used on millions of websites doesn't means its perfect in every way.

+You control the code on your website, so there's no reason to include code written for the lowest common denominator.

 ### Google Analytics

-Google Analytics is by far the most complicated of the social snippets because, in addition to downloaded an external script, it creates a function on the page that the external script will expect to be there.
+Google Analytics is by far the most complicated of the social snippets because, in addition to downloading an external script, it creates a function on the page that the external script will need to invoke later on.

 Here's the Google Analytics snippet, formatted so it's a bit easier to read: